• Skip to main content

 • Start by cooking your steel cut oats.
 In a pan or pot, place in oats along with water, and bring mixture to a boil.

-• Lower heat to a gentle simmer and cook for 12-15 minutes, or until most water are absorbed by oats.
-Give it a stir occasionally.
-You will want the oats mixture to be quite dry.
-Set aside.
+• Lower heat to a gentle simmer and cook for 12-15 minutes or until most water is absorbed by oats, stirring occasionally.
+Oats have a very thick consistency once cooked.

 Making cookies